MicrosoftDocs/quantum-docs-pr/articles/contributing/api-design-principles.md

 ## Naming Conventions and Vocabulary

-- ✅ **DO** choose names and terminology that are clear, accessible, and readable across a diverse range of audiences, including both quantum novices and experts.
+**Key principle:** Choose names and terminology that are clear, accessible, and
+    readable across a diverse range of audiences, including both quantum novices and experts.

-  - **DON'T** use discriminatory or exclusionary identifier names, nor terminology in API documentation comments.
+- ⛔️ **DON'T** use discriminatory or exclusionary identifier names, nor terminology in API documentation comments.

 - ✅ **DO** use API documentation comments to provide relevant context, examples, and references, especially for more difficult concepts.

-  - **DON'T** use identifier names that are unnecessarily esoteric, or that require significant quantum algorithms knowledge to read.
-For example:
+- ⛔️ **DON'T** use identifier names that are unnecessarily esoteric, or that require significant quantum algorithms knowledge to read.

+  *Examples:*
-    - Prefer a "amplitude amplification iteration" to "Grover iteration."
+  - Prefer "amplitude amplification iteration" to "Grover iteration."

 - ✅ **DO** choose operations and function names that clearly communicate the intended effect of a callable, and not its implementation.
-Note that the implementation can and should be documented in API documentation comments.
-For example:
+Note that the implementation can and should be

+  *Examples:*
   - Prefer "estimate overlap" to "Hadamard test," as the latter communicates how the former is implemented.

 - ✅ **DO** use words in a consistent fashion across all Q\# APIs:

   - **Verbs:**

-      - **Apply**: Apply a quantum operation or sequence of operations to one or more qubits, causing the state of those qubits to change in a coherent fashion.
-This verb is the most general verb in Q\# nomenclature, and **SHOULD NOT BE** used when a less general verb is more directly relevant.

     - **Assert**: Check that an assumption about the state of a target machine and its qubits holds, possibly by using unphysical resources.
 Operations using this verb should always be safely removable without affecting the functionality of libraries and executable programs.
 Note that unlike facts, assertions may in general depend on external state, such as the state of a qubit register, the execution environment or so forth.
 As dependency on external state is a kind of side effect, assertions must be exposed as operations rather than functions.

     - **Estimate**: Using one or more possibly repeated measurements, estimate a classical quantity from measurement results.

+      *Examples:*
+      - @"microsoft.quantum.characterization.estimatefrequency"
+      - @"microsoft.quantum.characterization.estimateoverlapbetweenstates"

     - **Prepare**: Apply a quantum operation or sequence of operations to one or more qubits assumed to start in a particular initial state (typically $\ket{00\cdots 0}$​), causing the state of those qubits to evolve to a desired end state.
 In general, acting on states other than the given starting state **MAY** result in an undefined unitary transformation, but **SHOULD** still preserve that an operation and its adjoint "cancel out" and apply a no-op.

+      *Examples:*
+      - @"microsoft.quantum.preparation.preparearbitrarystate"
+      - @"microsoft.quantum.preparation.prepareuniformsuperposition"

     - **Measure**: Apply a quantum operation or sequence of operations to one or more qubits, reading classical data back out.

+      *Examples:*
+      - @"microsoft.quantum.intrinsic.measure"
+      - @"microsoft.quantum.arithmetic.measurefxp"
+      - @"microsoft.quantum.arithmetic.measureinteger"

+    - **Apply**: Apply a quantum operation or sequence of operations to one or more qubits, causing the state of those qubits to change in a coherent fashion.
+This verb is the most general verb in Q\# nomenclature, and **SHOULD NOT BE** used when a more specific verb is more directly relevant.

   - **Nouns**:

     - **Fact**: A Boolean condition which depends only on its inputs and not on the state of a target machine, its environment, or the state of the machine's qubits.
 By contrast with an assertion, a fact is only sensitive to the *values* provided to that fact.
 For example:

+      *Examples:*
+      - @"microsoft.quantum.diagnostics.equalityfacti":
-        - `EqualityFactI` represents an equality fact about two integer inputs; either the integers provided as input are equal to each other, or they are not, independent of any other program state.
+        represents an equality fact about two
+        integer inputs; either the integers provided as input are equal to each other, or they are not, independent of any other program state.

     - **Options:** A UDT containing several named items that can act as "optional arguments" to a function or operation.
 For example:

+      *Examples:*
-        - The `TrainingOptions` UDT includes named items for learning rate, minibatch size, and other configurable parameters for ML training.
+      - The @"microsoft.quantum.machinelearning.trainingoptions" UDT includes
+        named items for learning rate, minibatch size, and other configurable parameters for ML training.

+  - **Adjectives**:

+    - ⛔️ **New**: This adjective **SHOULD NOT** be used, as to avoid confusion with its usage as a verb in many programming languages (e.g.: C++, C#, Java, TypeScript, PowerShell).

   - **Prepositions:** In some cases, prepositions can be used to further disambiguate or clarify the roles of nouns and verbs in function and operation names.
 Care should be taken to do so sparingly and consistently, however.

     - **As:** Represents that a function's input and output represent the same information, but that the output represents that information **as** an *X* instead of its original representation.
 This is especially common for type conversion functions.

+      *Examples:*
+      - `IntAsDouble(2)`
-For example, IntAsDouble(2) indicates that both the input (2) and the output (2.0) represent qualitatively the same information, but using different Q\# data types to do so.
+          indicates that both the input (`2`) and the output (`2.0`) represent qualitatively the same information, but using different Q\# data types to do so.

     - **From:** To ensure consistency, this preposition **SHOULD NOT** be used to indicate type conversion functions or any other case where **As** is appropriate.

-      - **To:** This preposition **SHOULD NOT** be used, as to avoid confusion with its usage as a verb in many programming languages.
+    - ⛔️ **To:** This preposition **SHOULD NOT** be used, as to avoid confusion with its usage as a verb in many programming languages.